Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Proofs

-Further, by condition (iii) of the theorem and Lemma \ref{lemma:linearization}, $R_{1n}(\alpha)=o_P(1)$ (note that we can apply Lemma \ref{lemma:linearization} because $\bar{\sigma}^2\lesssim 1$ follows from condition (i) and $\xi_k^2\log n/n\to 0$ follows from condition (iii) of the theorem).
+in the positive semidefinite sense.
+Further, by condition (iii) of the theorem and Lemma \ref{lemma:linearization}, $R_{1n}(\alpha)=o_P(1)$ (note that we can apply Lemma \ref{lemma:linearization} because $\bar{\sigma}^2\lesssim 1$ follows from condition (i) and $\xi_k^2\log k/n\to 0$ follows from condition (iii) of the theorem).
 Therefore, we can write

 where

 Further, it follows from (\ref{omega bounded}) that

 Now we verify Lindberg's condition for the CLT.
 First, by construction we have